remidomingues/Virality-Prediction/README.md

 ===================
 Overview
 --------
-This project aims at predicting the virality of a hashtag on Twitter based on a regression model trained by a machine learning algorithm.
+This project aims at predicting the virality of tweets and hashtags on Twitter based on a regression model and a classifier trained by a machine learning algorithms.

 Technologies
 ------------